 Bracey is only 32 weeks and most babies do not develop the ability to latch until 34 weeks, so I am trying to be patient with the whole thing.
 On days 13 and 14, he sucked for a bit on the breast.
 He sucked so hard it killed!
 When it hurts this much, even with a premie, you need to break the suction and try to get the baby to latch on again with a wider mouth.
 The nurse helped me, gently pushing Bracey’s chin down to widen his mouth.
 That helped.
 He sucked for about 5 minutes before he got tuckered out and fell asleep.
 Having him on the breast is crucial for the milk production and for him, so I am going to try and do it every day from now on until he is breastfeeding.

 Bracey started the week in the non-intensive care section of the NICU.
 He spent most of his time dozing and producing dirty diapers.
 Yesterday he made a particularly poopy diaper and the nurse looked at me and said, it would be good bonding for you to change him.
 I joked “I’m good.”
 I’m blessed because one of my best friends Tricce is one of the veteran nurses at the clinic, so we have a lot of fun chatting during the day.

 By the end of Week 2, Bracey was eating 37ml of milk every three hours, and they had decreased his feed time from 2 hours to 1.5 hours.
 He weighed 1.700 kilos.
 On Day 14, Bracey was upgraded to First Class.
-He is now in an open water bed, which we are allowed to take him into and out of ourselves.
+He is now in an open water bed, which I am allowed to take him into and out of myself.
 I believe in trying to find the positives in any experience.
 I’m trying to make friends with the other moms and enjoy the bonding time with Bracey.
-I feel so blessed at my age to have another baby and I’m so happy my little fighter is here.
+I feel so blessed to have a new baby and I’m so happy my little fighter is here.